gpimblott/openc4/README.md

 ---

-## Structurizr Ecosystem Compatibility

-### Using `structurizr-cli`
+## Using `structurizr-cli` with OpenC4

-OpenC4 implements the official Structurizr Web API specification.
-You can push or pull workspaces directly:
+Because OpenC4 implements the Structurizr Web API specification, you can push or pull workspaces directly using `structurizr-cli`:

 ```bash
 # Push an existing workspace.dsl